mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The capital city of Emptor sits at the downport of Shushaka’s Class A starport.
-It is an efficient and highly trafficked shipping and service centre, transporting goods across the entire sector.
+It is an efficient and highly trafficked shipping and service center, transporting goods across the entire sector.
 Supporting this vast demand for goods, its cities are bleak landscapes of cavernous warehouses, enormous factories and cramped office buildings.
 In this industrial amalgam, the only recreational areas are the commons in the